 For beta-beams, the choice of isotopes depends on the baseline.
 Potential ions are listed in Table 17.
-6 He and 18 Ne are considered in case of the short baseline from CERN to Fréjus.
-In contrast, 8 Li and 8 B are the best choice for a long baseline such as CERN to Pyhäsalmi as both isotopes feature relatively high Q-values of about 13 MeV.
-The maximum neutrino energy is given by the relativistic γ factor at production times Q. For example, with the SPS (450 GeV p^+ energy), the baseline for a detector at the first oscillation maximum is 1100 km and 2100 km for the two isotopes.
-The baseline from CERN to Pyhäsalmi is 2300 km.
-It is obvious that a beta beam to Pyhäsalmi would be technically very demanding, and we primarily consider the CERN-Fréjus baseline in the following.
+He and Ne are considered in case of the short baseline from CERN to Fréjus.
+In contrast, Li and B are the best choice for a long baseline such as CERN to Pyhä-salmi as both isotopes feature relatively high Q-values of about 13 MeV.
+The maximum neutrino energy is given by the relativistic $\gamma$ factor at production times Q. For example, with the SPS (450 GeV $p^+$ energy), the baseline for a detector at the first oscillation maximum is 1100 km and 2100 km for the two isotopes.
+The baseline from CERN to Pyhäsalmi would be technically very demanding, and we primarily consider the CERN-Fréjus baseline in the following.

 Fig. 33 shows the layout of a beta-beam facility at CERN [298].
 Radioactive ions are produced as neutral gas, ionized in an ECR source and accelerated.
 The acceleration starts with a LINAC and a rapid cycling synchrotron and continues with the existing PS and SPS machines.
 Finally, the ions are injected into a decay ring with a straight section to the detector.
 Ions are continuously injected into the decay ring which is running at fixed energy.
-The intensity goal is to direct in the order of 1018 neutrinos to the detector per year.
+The intensity goal is to direct in the order of 10 neutrinos to the detector per year.

 Even for short baselines, the beta-beam concept poses technological challenges.
 The biggest is the production, collection and ionization of a sufficient number of isotopes.
 A number of different concepts are discussed.
 The ISOL method is considered in the EUR-ISOL study, production in a ring was proposed in [300], and for some isotopes direct production with a deuteron beam is possible [301].
-Other challenges are the injection and storage of such a large number of ions in the decay ring especially for rings with high γ and the collimation of the decay losses in the accelerators.
+Other challenges are the injection and storage of such a large number of ions in the decay ring especially for rings with high $\gamma$ and the collimation of the decay losses in the accelerators.